‘Maxim’ Stunner Kara Del Toro Flaunts Major Cleavage In Tight, Blush Pink Dress

 “That dress is sensational on you,” one person wrote.

-“You are just breathtaking and glamorous,” said another.
+“You are just breathtaking and glamorous,” said another fan.

-“Aww perfect,” commented a third.
+“Aww perfect,” commented a third Instagram user.

 Pink seems to be Kara’s color of choice as of late.
 Another recent addition to her page saw her sporting the hue on the beach in the form of a skimpy, triangle-style bikini that left very little to the imagination.
 This look also proved to be popular with her fans, earning over 45,000 likes since going live on her feed.